Meet the new Riverside! The one place to record, edit, and share your conversations. Learn more

 4. Edit Your Video Podcast

 How much you edit depends on your podcast style and how much time you have.
-Some podcasters review entirely every second of their content to cut out any mistakes, while others don’t edit at all.
+Some podcasters review entirely every second of their content to cut out any mistakes, while others don’t edit much at all.

 These tools above have features that let anyone from beginners to experts tweak and fine-tune podcasts.
 But you can also hire a freelance producer using platforms like Fiverr or Music Radio Creative to do your editing for you.